Treating Pelvic Inflammatory Disease (PID) with Medicines

 Don’t have sex until both you and your partner have finished all of your antibiotics.

 Relieve pelvic pain with a heating pad, hot water bottle, or ice pack.
-Your health care provider may also suggest a prescription or over-the-counter pain medication.
+Your healthcare provider may also suggest a prescription or over-the-counter pain medicine.

 If you take birth control pills